plandes/deeplearn/doc/vectorizers.md

   This is useful for encoding labels for the categorization machine learning task.
 * [AggregateEncodableFeatureVectorizer]: Use another vectorizer to vectorize each instance in an iterable.
-Each iteraable is then concatenated in to a single tensor on decode.
+Each iterable is then concatenated in to a single tensor on decode.
 * [MaskTokenContainerFeatureVectorizer]: Creates masks where the first N elements of a vector are 1's with the rest 0's.